-Small Business: Psycho/Neuropathology, Lifespan Development and STEM Education (RPHB (12)) : RPHB 10 and RPHB 12 have a shared focus in applications on human health and behavioral intervention and prevention.
-Applications are reviewed in RPHB 10 if they are related to health behavior and disease risk (cardiovascular, weight/obesity, etc.), addictions, health services, health disparities and provider training.
-Applications are reviewed in RPHB 12 if they are related to psychosocial and neuro-developmental functioning and general science education.
+Small Business: Neuropathology, Developmental Disability, and STEM Education (RPHB (12): RPHB 10 and RPHB 12 have a shared focus in applications on human health and behavioral intervention and prevention.
+Applications are reviewed in RPHB 10 if they are related to health behavior and disease risk in cancer, cardiovascular, weight/obesity etc. Applications are reviewed in RPHB 12 if they are related to neuro-developmental functioning, communication disorders, and general science education.

-Healthcare Delivery and Methodologies IRG (HDM): RPHB 10 and HDM have a shared focus in applications on human health and health informatics.
-Applications are assigned to HDM if they are related to data collection, statistical methods, and large-scale integration with providers, libraries, and institutions.
-Applications are reviewed in RPHB 10 if they involve provider training or use of new approaches, including artificial intelligence and data integration, to induce health behavioral change, reduce health risks or improve clinical effectiveness.
+Small Business: Health Informatics (HDM 11): RPHB 10 and HDM 11 have a shared focus in applications on human health and health informatics.
+Applications are assigned to HDM 11 if they are related to the development of methods of electronic health data collection, statistical package and platform, and large-scale integration with providers, libraries, and institutions.
+Applications are reviewed in RPHB 10 if they involve provider training or use of the informatics approaches, including artificial intelligence and data integration, to induce health behavioral change, reduce health risks or improve clinical effectiveness.

-Interdisciplinary Molecular Sciences and Training IRG (IMST): RPHB 10 and IMST have a shared interest in applications on bioengineering devices and technologies.
-Applications are reviewed in IMST if they are related to diagnostic technologies, imaging and drug delivery devices, classification systems, sensors for monitoring and measuring health, adherence, or the environment, multi-mics and biomarkers.
+Interdisciplinary Molecular Sciences and Training IRG (IMST): RPHB 10 and IMST have a shared interest in applications on devices and technologies.
+Applications are reviewed in IMST if they are related to diagnostic technologies and imaging, classification systems, sensors for monitoring the environment, multi-omics and biomarkers.
 Applications are reviewed in RPHB 10 if they involve the use of biomedical engineering to influence health risks and behaviors.

 Musculoskeletal, Oral and Skin Sciences IRG (MOSS): RPHB 10 and MOSS have a shared interest in applications regarding musculoskeletal, oral and dermatological health.
-Applications involving rheumatology, musculoskeletal rehabilitation and orthopedic techniques and devices are reviewed in MOSS.
+Applications involving treatment strategies for musculoskeletal, dental, and skin diseases or disorders, including rehabilitation strategies, orthopedic procedures, implants, assistive technologies, and prosthetic devices are reviewed in MOSS.
 Applications related to physical functioning from the perspective of devices for personal medical use and measurement are reviewed in RPHB 10.